What Is Mob Psychology? Why Groups Think, Panic, and Crash Together

 Mass Psychology from Past to Present:

-– Panic Buying Opportunities: Historical market crashes, including the Great Depression, the Dot-com Bubble burst, and the 2008 Financial Crisis, demonstrate that mass panic selling often creates opportunities to buy quality companies at discounted prices.
+- Panic Buying Opportunities: Market crashes, such as the Great Depression, Dot-com Bubble, and 2008 Crisis, demonstrate how mass panic selling can present buying opportunities for undervalued, high-quality companies.

 The Role of Crowd Psychology in Driving Market Prices